-If you recently purchased a home in the state of Colorado, then you need to learn all about hail and how it can affect your roof.
-Colorado is the most hail-prone state in the country, and hail storms in the state can be very destructive to homes.
+If you recently purchased a home in the state of Colorado, then you need to learn all about roof hail damage and how it can affect your home.
+Colorado is the most hail-prone state in the country, and hailstorms in the state often result in many houses with hail damage.
 When these storms occur, hailstones as large as 4.5 inches in diameter can fall from the sky at great speeds.
-When these large, heavy hailstones hit the roof of a home, they can damage it.
+When these large, heavy hailstones hit the roof of a home, they can cause roof hail damage.
 Read on to learn more about how hail can affect a roof and how to choose a new roof that is as hail damage-resistant as possible.

 When you decide it is time to replace your current roof due to hail damage or simply because it has reached the end of its lifespan, you should ensure your new roof is as resistant to hail damage as possible.
 Not only can a hail damage-resistant roof prevent the need for roof repairs after every bad hail storm, but many homeowners insurance companies also offer discounts to clients who have impact-resistant roofs.
 A few roof materials that work well in hail-prone areas of the country include: